MichaelKleyman/PT-me-revamp/README.md

 - [] Add more logic to the patients page table like filtering and sorting etc.
 - [] Make the patient input form not take full name in one text field but have seperate fields for first name and last name and possiby middle name
   - Requires many BE changes in the database tables as well as the hono routes
+- [] Split up the zustand store folder into appropriate stores
 - [] Create reusable helper function on the backend that will perform simple `getById` drizzle calls

 ## Current Practice/Practitioner creation flow